-This October, Mark Gatiss returns to BBC Four with a feature-length exploration of European horror cinema – Horror Europa With Mark Gatiss.
+Mark Gatiss returns to BBC Four to tell story of European horror cinema

 Following his acclaimed 2010 BBC Four series A History Of Horror, Mark turns to explore the story of European horror, looking at how the genre came to reflect the continent's turbulent 20th century.